-The Fenn trap is a well-known mustelid trap.
+The Fenn trap Is a well known mustelid trap.
 It is a steel spring trap, which kills small animals by breaking their backs.
 These traps can be ordered from the Northland Regional Council.
-Fenn traps come in two sizes: the smaller Mark 4 size is best used for smaller weasels and stoats while the Mark 6 trap will handle the larger ferret, and is suitable for smaller animals.
+Fenn traps come in two sizes: the smaller Mark 4 size is best used for smaller weasels and stoats while the Mark 6 trap will handle the larger ferret and is suitable for smaller animals.

 The best way to set a Fenn trap is to build a wooden tunnel just large enough to fit the trap, with just enough height for the trap to close.
 You can also build the tunnel to fit two traps – referred to as a "double set".
 The traps should be placed far enough back from the tunnel entrance to prevent non-target prey being injured (150mm for kiwi).

 It is best to place the traps on either side of the bait and make sure the tunnel will allow the stoats to be funnelled to the plate of the trap.
-The entrance of the tunnel should be made just large enough for a mustelid so other species – like birds – will not go in.
+The entrance of the tunnel should be made just large enough for a mustelid so other species, like birds will not go in.
 Plastic tunnels or covers are also available for Fenn traps as an alternative to wooden sets.

-If you have only one trap then make the tunnel blind and place the bait at the far end.
+If you have only one trap, then make the tunnel blind and place the bait at the far end.
 The aim is for the animal to walk over the trap to reach the bait, regardless of whether you are using one or two traps.

-You can often come across mustelids – particularly ferrets – while spotlighting rabbits and possums.
+You can often come across mustelids, particularly ferrets, while spotlighting rabbits and possums.
 They can certainly be shot, although shooting alone is not an effective control measure.
 Ferrets have green eyes, similar to a cat in a spotlight, with the exception of albinos, which have pink eyes.

 Pestoff Ferret paste is the only current registered toxin used for the control of ferrets.
 It contains an anti-coagulant poison mixed with a fish paste.
 Occasionally mustelids may die from secondary poisoning after eating the carcasses of rabbits and possums killed by poison.
 New toxins are continually being developed and trialled.
-For up-to-date information, contact the Northland Regional Council.
+For more information, contact the Northland Regional Council.